Using Python with CIAO

 When using conda, the ciaover command lists the "base" CIAO packages that have been installed (in the example below the CIAO CALDB has not been installed):

 A full list of packages can be shown with conda list and pip3 list.
-The output depends on the OS in use (Linux or macOS), what version of Python was selected (3.5, 3.6, 3.7), and what other packages are installed.
+The output depends on the OS in use (Linux or macOS), what version of Python was selected (3.8, 3.7, or 3.6), and what other packages are installed.

 How do I install a Python package into CIAO?

 The method for installing Python packages depends on how CIAO was installed.
-Although the conda installation method is new with CIAO 4.12, it is the suggested approach for users who want to install Python packages alongside CIAO.
+The recommended approach is to use a conda installation of CIAO.